Ghostthinker/etherpad-lite/README.md

 # About
 Etherpad is a real-time collaborative editor scalable to thousands of simultaneous real time users.
 It provides full data export capabilities, and runs on _your_ server, under _your_ control.

+This etherpad is customized for the SCoRe project.

 **[Try it out](https://video.etherpad.com)**

 # Installation